yochna/project-management-api/README.md

 - Only project owner can delete a task

 ## Admin Panel
-Visit /admin/login in the browser and login with any registered user credentials.
+Visit /admin/login in browser.

-Features:
+Login with any registered user credentials.
-- Dashboard with stats
+Features: Dashboard, Projects, Tasks, Users

-- Users list
+## Tests
-- Projects list
+php artisan test
-- Tasks list with filters
+16 tests, 36 assertions - all passing

 ## Assumptions
 - All authenticated users can view all projects and tasks
-- Tasks are scoped under their parent project
+- Tasks scoped under parent project
 - Admin panel uses session auth, API uses token auth
 - Tokens do not expire by default